Transfers Murphy, Hauser lead No. 4 Virginia to opening win

 NO. 23 OHIO STATE 94, ILLINOIS STATE 67

-COLUMBUS, Ohio — Justice Sueing scored 19 points and Ohio State jumped out to a 22-0 lead en route to a win over Illinois State.
+COLUMBUS, Ohio — Justice Sueing scored 19 points and Ohio State scored the first 22 points en route to a win over Illinois State.

 Sueing, making his Ohio State debut after transferring from California and sitting out a year, had seven points in the team’s opening surge.
 He was 8 of 9 from the floor in his first game action since leaving Cal, where he averaged 14 points and six rebounds as a sophomore in 2018-19.